thephez/original-evolution-whitepaper/README.md

 prove ownership of a pseudonymous identity that they create, and persist public and private
 data related to that identity on the blockchain.
 Accounts are data structures stored on the blockchain that represent the various new types of
-Users that Evolution serves, such as End­users (e.g. Consumers) and Applications (e.g.
+Users that Evolution serves, such as end-users (e.g. Consumers) and Applications (e.g.
 Businesses), who pay fees to the network in return for adding and updating their Account’s data,
 essentially as subscribers to the network.

 ### 3.1 Account Subscriptions
 Users create Accounts by registering subscription data directly on the blockchain in the
 metadata of specially constructed transactions called Subscription Transactions that also burn a
-minimum amount of Dash via a provably unspendable null­data pubkey script in one of the
+minimum amount of Dash via a provably unspendable null-data pubkey script in one of the
 transaction’s outputs.
 Subscription data for an account consists of a identified for the type (e.g. a User), a unique key
 for that type (e.g. a username), and a public key that lets the user prove they are the owner of
-the account by signing challenges, and maintain a “fee­balance” consisting of a tallied quantity
+the account by signing challenges, and maintain a “fee-balance” consisting of a tallied quantity
 of Dash burned on the account that is spent to miners for including updates to the account state
 in blocks.
 Note that the public key for the Account is purely for authentication and not to be
 used as a payment address.